Cirkit Designer Logo

 Introduction

-The ESP32-S3 is a powerful, low-power system-on-chip (SoC) with integrated Wi-Fi and Bluetooth capabilities, designed specifically for Internet of Things (IoT) applications.
-It features a dual-core Xtensa LX7 processor, enhanced AI acceleration capabilities, and a wide range of peripherals, making it ideal for complex tasks, real-time applications, and edge computing.
+The ESP32-S3 is a powerful microcontroller with integrated Wi-Fi and Bluetooth capabilities, designed specifically for IoT applications.
+It features a dual-core processor, enhanced AI capabilities, and support for a wide range of peripherals.
+This makes it an excellent choice for complex projects, smart devices, and applications requiring advanced connectivity and processing power.

 Explore Projects Built with ESP32-S3 (beta)